gitlabhq/gitlabhq/doc/development/documentation/feature-change-workflow.md

 #### Planning

-- The technical writer monitors the documentation needs of issues assigned to the current and next milestone for their DevOps stage(s), and participates in any needed discussion on docs planning with the dev, PM, and others.
+- The technical writer monitors the documentation needs of issues assigned to the current and next milestone for their DevOps stage(s), and participates in any needed discussion on docs planning and requirements refinement with the dev, PM, and others.
-- The technical writer will review these again upon the kickoff and provide feedback, as needed.
+- The technical writer will review these requirements again upon the kickoff and provide feedback, as needed.
 This is not a blocking review and developers should not wait to work on docs.

 #### Collaboration